Audimation Services has been acquired by Caseware International Learn More.

 We surveyed our extensive database of accounting, auditing and financial professionals to find out what data analysis project or technique has brought them the most value.
-Nearly 600 individuals provided valid responses, and many provided direct examples of how they are using data analysis in their work.
-The survey also asked internal auditors to share information about the number of staff, which is as follows:
+Here are the results:

 Given the sheer amount of data embedded within Accounts Payable (AP) and Accounts Receivable (AR), data analysis is adding the most value in these areas.
 Many noted they are reviewing data within the vendor master file, while others mentioned these specific areas:

 “Currently we have been able to add value from a fraud perspective by performing audits of AP vendor master maintenance and AP transactions.
 We have also added value via our journal entry analysis.”

 If you’re looking for recovery dollars, fraud, errors, anomalies or outliers, duplicate detection is a proven technique used to find them.
 Survey respondents indicated value in use of testing, analysis and review of expenses.
 Common areas for duplicate detection searches include payments, invoices, transactions and vendor returns for credit.

 Sampling is a fundamental part of audit work, and with so many ways to sample, this frontrunner is no surprise.
 Multiple survey respondents indicated they use IDEA’s statistical sampling methods for their sampling work to set the scope, providing defensible and valuable insights when results are extrapolated against the population.
 One internal auditor noted they use the statistical functions, summarizations, and stratifications to allow management to analyze data to make projections and evaluate past performance.